 Various different types of returner programme have developed in recent years.
 To clarify the differences, here’s our official Women Returners Programme Dictionary.
 At Women Returners, we partner with organisations to offer three types of returner programme: returnships, supported hiring programmes, returner events and any combination.
 Our current partnership programmes are listed here.

 The generic term for an initiative targeted specifically at returning professionals, which provides a supported route back to work.
 This includes returnships, supported hiring programmes, returner events, return-to-work fellowships and returner training programmes.

 A higher-level professionally-paid internship for returning professionals.
 A returnship is a short-term contract (usually for 3-6 months), with a strong possibility but not a guarantee of an on-going role at the end of the placement, provided the programme is successful for both sides.
 The aim is for 75%+ of participants to gain ongoing roles.
 With most returnships, particularly with larger organisations, support in the form of mentoring/training/coaching is provided.
 Returnships are solely targeted at people who have taken a long career break.
 Most returnships occur annually with a cohort, however they may be ‘rolling returnships’ with rolling applications through the year.
 Most returnships are with one employer, however there are small numbers of cross-company returnships within a sector.

 A recruitment process by which a returner is hired into a permanent position and provided with returner coaching support through the transition.
 Supported hiring roles are usually open to any applicants, however applications are welcomed from people who have taken a long career break.
-Supported hiring as part of a returner programme can either be on a fixed start date, cohort basis or as part of ongoing recruitment on a rolling application basis.
-Note: supported hiring can also be offered for one-off roles rather than as part of a group-based programme.
+Supported hiring for multiple roles can either be as a programme starting on a fixed start date, cohort basis or as part of ongoing recruitment on a rolling application basis.
+Note: supported hiring can also be offered for one-off roles.

 A funded fellowship for returners to research careers, usually in STEM fields.
 Fellowships are typically for 1-3 years.
 One longstanding example is the Daphne Jackson Fellowship.